Penutian languages: Recent hypotheses

 The Wintuan languages, Takelma, and Kalapuya, absent from this list, continue to be considered Penutian languages by most scholars familiar with the subject, often in an Oregonian branch, though Takelma and Kalapuya are no longer considered to define a branch of Penutian.

 A lexicostatistical classification and list of probable Penutian cognates has also been proposed by Zhivlov (2014).

 Evidence for the Penutian hypothesis

-Perhaps because many Penutian languages have ablaut, vowels are difficult to reconstruct.
+Perhaps because many Penutian languages have apophony, vowels are difficult to reconstruct.
 However, consonant correspondences are common.
 For example, the proto-Yokuts (Inland Penutian) retroflexes */ʈ/ */ʈʼ/ correspond to Klamath (Plateau Penutian) /t͡ʃ t͡ʃʼ/, whereas the Proto-Yokuts dental */t̪/ */t̪ʰ/ */t̪ʼ/ correspond to Klamath alveolar /d t tʼ/.
 Kalapuya, Takelma, and Wintu do not show such obvious connections.

 Below are some Penutian sound correspondence proposed by William Shipley, cited in Campbell (1997).